-To discover where the qualification can lead take a look at options with your foundation degree.
+To discover where the qualification can lead, take a look at options with your foundation degree.

 If you've got a great idea, a sharp business mind and a determination to succeed then going it alone might be the route for you.

-However, having the pressure of success or failure rest with you can be very stressful, you won't receive holiday or sick pay, your income can be irregular and you could work much longer days than the typical employee.
+However, having the pressure of success or failure resting on your shoulders can be very stressful.
+Bear in mind that you won't receive holiday or sick pay, your income can be irregular and you could work much longer days than the typical employee.